Revealing economic facts: LLMs know more than they say: Methodology

 \subsection{Linear model on embeddings (LME)}

-We calibrate a linear model on the embeddings (LME) of the last token of the prompt.
+We fit a ridge regression model on the hidden states of the prompt's last token.
 Our baseline model has 32 layers, with a 4096-dimensional embedding vector.
 If not stated otherwise, we use the embeddings of the 25\textsuperscript{th} layer because LME performs better on this layer than on others (Figure \ref{fig:by_layer} in the appendix).

 To estimate the performance of LME, we employ \textit{grouped} cross-validation on the regional datasets.
 Specifically, we ensure that the training and test sets do not share any values of the grouping variable.
 The grouping variable for each dataset is shown in Table \ref{tab:data_description}.
 For US counties, for example, the grouping variable is US states.
-Our baseline results are based on 5-fold cross-validation but we also report learning curves, where, adhering to the grouping, we sample training sets of increasing size.
+Our baseline results are based on 25 repeats of repeated 5-fold cross-validation but we also report learning curves, where, adhering to the grouping, we sample training sets of increasing size.\footnote{We repeat the learning curve sampling procedure between 30 and 300 times, depending on the dataset size and training sample size.}

 We either train the linear model on the embeddings directly or on the first $k$ PCA components, with $k \in \{5,10,25,50,100, 200 \}$.
 We fit the PCA to all observations and not only on the training set.
+The regularisation parameter $\alpha$ is tuned over 50 logarithmically spaced candidates between $10^{-5}$ and $10^{5}$.
+The selected $\alpha$ minimises the mean squared error under 5-fold grouped cross-validation within the training set.

-In the following, we denote the ground truth values of the variable of interest as $y$ and the embedding matrix as $E$.
-The prediction model, usually a linear model, is denoted as $m$ and the predicted values $\hat{y} = m(E)$.
-The LLM's text output is denoted as $\overset{txt}{y}$.
-In some analyses, we train a model on data of several variables or several datasets.
-In these cases we use subscripts $y_{v}, E_{v}$ or $y_{d}, E_{d}$ to respectively denote variables as $v$ and datasets as $d$.
+We denote the ground-truth values of the variable of interest by $y$, the embedding matrix by $E$, and the LLM’s textual output by $\overset{txt}{y}$.